CR3op/SimpleOS/README.md

 # SimpleOS
-creating a Operating System, and it will be set up in a basic foundation
+creating a Operating System in a most basic foundation.